thiagohdeplima/benthos-poc/README.md

 # Benthos POC

-> :warning: This repository is a POC and can't be used in production

-This repository contains some Proof of Concept created with Benthos
+This repository contains some Proofs of Concept created with Benthos